< Our insights

 Tell a story

-You’ll know your work inside out, but the judges won’t.
+You’ll know your work inside out, but the judging panel won’t.
 Don’t ever presume they’ll know who the client or business is or what they do.
-You’ll need to include information about the business, the challenges faced and the target audience.
+You’ll need to include information about the business, the challenges faced and the target audience, if you want to be among the finalists.
 The award-winning work we’ve done for waste-to-product company Renewi is a good example – in our entries it’s been especially important to communicate the role of Renewi in contributing towards a circular economy.
 Judges will also want to understand the campaign’s process and various stages of creation, to see how you got from the idea to the end product.
 But avoid sounding like Wikipedia.
 Instead, think of the entry like a new piece of work.
 The brief: bring your story to life, positioning the mission and purpose of your content at the fore.

 Show proof of success

 Even if you know a particular campaign is some of your best work, if you don't have the data to prove it, it's unlikely to win a content marketing award.
-When we won an award for our inclusive capitalism content campaign with Legal & General, the judges described it as “a great entry with strong results”, because we included data that aligned with objectives and client testimonials.
+When we won an award for our inclusive capitalism content campaign with Legal & General, the judges described our digital marketing as “a great entry with strong results”, because we included data that aligned with objectives and client testimonials, and demonstrated audience engagement.
 If you're entering a social media campaign, you'll likely need data on impressions, click-throughs and engagement rate.
 If it's a web-based content campaign, it will probably be page views, visitors and dwell time.
 For print content it's harder, but reader surveys will strengthen an entry.

 Outline objectives